stefan-hoeck/idris2-chem/src/Doc/Tut1.md

 Before we leave this section, here is one last example.
-In the following type signature, we use syntax special to Idris2 to give names to the function arguments:
+In the following type signature, we use syntax special to Idris to give names to the function arguments:

 ```idris
 namedArgs : Show a => (name : String) -> (value : a) -> String